ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

 ## A Conformal Prediction Example [](#a-conformal-prediction-example)

-Letâ€™s illustrate this process of making conformal predictions with an example using a simple conformal prediction method known as the *score method*.
+Let's illustrate this process of making conformal predictions with an example using a simple conformal prediction method known as the *score method*.
 Suppose we train a classifier on a training set to distinguish between three species of birds: sparrows, robins, and hawks.
 Suppose the